felipemalli/fit-home/README.md

 ## Documentation

-With the application running, access: http://localhost:5050/api-docs/
+With the service running, access: http://localhost:5050/api-docs/

 ### Tests